kshru9/inffecto/README.md

 # Inffecto : lets fight COVID
-## The Idea
+## Brief
-The app aims to provide support to users in the lockdown period.
+Inffecto aims to provide support to users in the lockdown period.
 During these difficult times, maintaining habits is not an easy task.
 A lot of people feel insecure about their health and daily routines.
-The app proivdes current situation and helps them in maintaining their daily habits.
+It proivdes current situation and helps them in maintaining their daily habits.
 It also provides a rating that tells how vulnerable the user is to virus spread.

-## Details
+## Features/Components
-#### Dashboard:
+ - **Dashboard**:
-The dashboard provides a controlling place in the app from where the different features can be accessed.
+The dashboard provides a controlling place from where the different features can be accessed.

-#### My Account:
+ - **My Account**:
 My Account page provides account-related details to users including their name, email address, and profile picture.
-It also provides user to share our app and log out from the app.
+It also provides user to share it to friends and log out.

-#### Helpline Contacts:
+ - **Helpline Contacts**:
 We have provided a place where we have stored all the state emergency information as well as national emergency contact details.
-In case of emergency, the user has to only select the state, and emergency contacts can be dialed from the app.
+In case of emergency, the user has to only select the state, and emergency contacts can be dialed and redirector to Phone app.

-#### Health Reminders:
+ - **Health Reminders**:
 A vaccine is many months away, if not longer.
 In the meantime, as we return to work, it’s good to know that if we are disciplined about using masks, we could keep ourselves & others safe.
-So, as a part of the safety app against COVID-19, we have made a feature that will enable you to set reminders for you to stay safe.
+So, as a part of the safety against COVID-19, we have made a feature that will enable you to set reminders for you to stay safe.

-#### Safety Test:
+ - **Safety Test**:
 The test provides a relative ranking for the users by analyzing various information related to the coronavirus.
 The information includes current symptoms, travel history, interaction with patients, and current location.

-### Technology used:
+## Technology used:
  - [**Flutter**](https://flutter.dev/):
 We have used flutter for a lot of reasons.
 First is, you can make native android apps using it and have the control on each pixel on the screen.
 It is also very handy for handling complex user gestures on the screen.
 But the biggest reason for using flutter is that the application is not limited to the android platform and can be easily extended to iOS and Web via the same base code.
  - [**Firebase**](https://firebase.google.com/):